JunOS BGP configuration

 inet6.0: 1 destinations, 1 routes (1 active, 0 holddown, 0 hidden)

 This guide covers only BGP peering session setup.
-We did not create any filters or policies to apply BGP blackhole.
-You need to do it on your own using BGP communities provided by your ISP.
+We did not create any filters or policies to apply a BGP blackhole.
+You need to do it on your own using the BGP communities provided by your ISP.